jean-francoisgiraud/DigitalCurrenciesKnowledgeBase/README.md

 # BitcoinCryptoCurrenciesCourse
-### Course Name: Introduction to Bitcoin and Crypto Currencies
+### Course Name: Introduction to CryptoCurrencies (Bitcoin), DAO, Predictive Markets
 ### Course Description: Bitcoin and Crypto Currencies Course a 1 hour presentation and Q&A
 ### Revision: Version controlled in Github at
 https://github.com/jean-francoisgiraud/BitcoinCryptoCurrenciesCourse